eokodie/dbmanager/README.md

 ## Examples

 `dbmanager` is implemented with R6 classes to give a consistent interface to common databases and compute engines.
+We will illustrate this with some code snippets.

-Let’s fetch some credentials.
+Let’s begin with these credentials.

 ``` r
 db_name  = Sys.getenv("db_name")